chowravc/MachineLearning/README.md

 ---

 ## References
 Listed here are some useful references for studying neural network-based machine learning.
-I primarily used
+I primarily use PyTorch (Facebook) for my neural networks but TensorFlow developed by Google is also very powerful.

 ### Machine Learning: Andrew Ng